codepo8/developer-advocacy-handbook/working-with-your-company.md

 that.
 The issue, however, is that once you publish for a certain company you are not just \"you\" any longer.
 You are a translator and a voice of a certain company or product and -- more importantly -- the people working in or on it.
-That\'s why it is a very bad move to use your own channels as the source for company or product specific information.
+That\'s why it is a bad move to use your own channels as the source for company or product specific information.
 For various reasons: